openhab/org.openhab.binding.zwave/doc/kwikset/smartcode888_0_0.md

 ### Parameter 36: Auto-Lock Feature Control Timing

-The number of seconds before the Auto-Lock will occur The number of seconds before the Auto-Lock will occur in increments of 30 starting and going to a max value of 180 seconds.
-Only allows certain values.
+The number of seconds before the Auto-Lock will occur
+<p&gtThe number of seconds before the Auto-Lock will occur in increments of 30 starting and going to a max value of 180 seconds.
+Only allows certain values.</p&gt
 The following option values may be configured -:

 | Value  | Description |